 This driving truck was purchased for the LTMR in 2014, primarily for use with Michael Faraday.
 It features braking on all wheels, and the open wagon design and removable seats also make it useful for carrying tools and water containers around the railway.
 (Photo: D Bullions)

 London Transport Coaches

-Arriving on the railway in the spring of 2019, these brand new coaches are yet to enter passenger service.
+These coaches arrived on the railway in the spring of 2019.
 More information on them will appear here soon.